zhufamily/ODataApp1/README.md

 <h1>A tutorial for SQL Server OData endpoint with Entity Framework Core</h1>
-This is a brief tutorial for SQL Sever backend, OData through http(s) as frontend, with Entity Framework Core as middle-tier.
+This is a brief tutorial for SQL Sever as backend, OData through http(s) as frontend, with Entity Framework Core as middle-tier.
 <h2>SQL Server</h2>
 The first step is to set up some sample tables inside a SQL Server database.
 I know, I know lots of you might scream for a code first approach.
 However, in a real enterprise or big development environment, database is usually controlled by DB administrators rather than developers, and further more, outside development environment, frontend application codes might have limited or no access to DDL but only full access to DML.
 So, I try to simulate the real world senario rather then some conceptional design approaches.
 Please refer to https://github.com/zhufamily/ODataApp1/blob/main/demoTables.sql for more code details.
 <h3>Tables</h3>